Norcold Refrigerator Solutions – Ways to Avoid Problems!

 Mac the Fire Guy is a proponent of installing a fire suppression system in the cooling unit area of the fridge.
 It is a unit that releases a foam in the exterior fridge area that puts out a fire when the temperature in that area reaches a preset level.
 I believe the best way to prevent an RV fridge fire is to automatically shut down the unit when the temperature reaches unsafe levels.

 I will share another method I believe will also work well in a future blog.
-So, stay tuned, and as always feel free to comment if you wish!
+So, stay tuned, and as always, feel free to comment if you wish!

 36 comments